Austin Theory: Mr. Money in the Bank (2021–2022)

 The following night on Raw, Theory and The Usos defeated RK-Bro (Randy Orton and Riddle) and United States Champion Finn Bálor after Theory pinned Bálor, earning the chance to challenge for Bálor's title.
 In a backstage segment the following week, Theory announced he and Mr. McMahon decided that the name Austin did not suit him anymore, dropping the first name and going by Theory.
 On the April 18 episode of Raw, Theory defeated Bálor to win the United States Championship for the first time in his career, becoming the second youngest champion in the title's history and the youngest champion under the WWE banner.
-On the May 9 episode of Raw, Theory lost in his first title defense against Cody Rhodes by disqualification after interference from Seth "Freakin" Rollins, but as championships cannot change hands by disqualification, he retained the title.
+On the May 9 episode of Raw, Theory lost in his first title defense against Cody Rhodes by disqualification after interference from Rollins, but as championships cannot change hands by disqualification, he retained the title.
 He successfully defended the title against Mustafa Ali on the May 30 episode of Raw and at Hell in a Cell on June 5.

 At Money in the Bank on July 2, Theory lost the United States Championship to Bobby Lashley, ending his reign at 75 days.
 Later that night, he was added to and won the Men's Money in the Bank ladder match, making him the youngest superstar to win the Money in the Bank contract in WWE history, as well as being the first Money in the Bank winner to lose a title and win the contract on the same night.
 At SummerSlam on July 30, Theory failed to regain the United States Championship from Lashley.
 Later that night, he attempted to cash in his Money in the Bank contract during the Undisputed WWE Universal Championship Last Man Standing match between Brock Lesnar and Roman Reigns, but was hit with an F-5 by Lesnar before he could officially cash in.
 In August, his name was reverted to Austin Theory.
 At Clash at the Castle on September 3, he again attempted to cash in his Money in the Bank contract during the main event, only to be knocked out by Tyson Fury before he could officially do so.
 On the November 7 episode of Raw, Theory cashed in his Money in the Bank contract on Rollins for the United States Championship, but was unsuccessful, partially due to interference from Lashley.